John Paul Jones (film): Plot

-Despite his successes, Jones is denied further command due to his low social and political status.
-When Jones goes to Valley Forge to deliver his resignation, Washington points out the desperate circumstances of his troops and persuades the sailor to go to France to help Benjamin Franklin (Charles Coburn) in enlisting the French as allies.
-In France, Jones is celebrated for his heroic feats at sea.
-At Franklin's urging, Jones takes a Dutch frigate that had been captured by the French and conducts a series of raids on the British coast, capturing the town of Whitehaven and its arms but treating the townspeople well.
-Once again, however, Jones' success is undercut by political rivalry, and his ship is taken from him.
+The American Revolutionary War begins, and Jones is commissioned into the Continental Navy, leading a successful raid of Nassau despite his superiors' misgivings.
+Reuniting with Scipio and Cato, he goes on a cruise and captures eighteen British ships loaded with valuable supplies.
+Despite his successes, Jones is denied from further promotions due to his low social status, and goes to Valley Forge to tender his resignation.
+There, General George Washington points out the desperate circumstances of his troops and persuades Jones to go to France and assist Benjamin Franklin in enlisting them as allies.
+In France, Jones is feted as a hero and at Franklin's urging takes command of a former Dutch frigate.
+With the ship, he raids the English coast, attacking the town of Whitehaven but treating its population well.
+Once again, Jones' success is undercut by political rivalries, and his ship is taken from him.
+Jones falls in love with French lady-in-waiting Aimee de Telleson, and with Franklin's help they persuade Louis XVI to build a new ship for Jones under the American flag, which is named Bonhomme Richard.